Case Study Highlights

 - Hundreds of hot, qualified leads

-As our sales team started to reach out to potential sponsors, they had two big opportunities to pitch to the advertisers.
+As their sales team started to reach out to potential sponsors, they had two big opportunities to pitch to the advertisers.
 Each participating advertiser would get the benefits of an individual contest combined with the benefit of massive branding and awareness that comes from a shared contest.
-Additionally, we limited participation to specific home improvement categories – this year it was for roofing, foundation repair, vacuums, appliances, and plumbing – making each category a single exclusive sponsorship.
+Additionally, they limited participation to specific home improvement categories – this year it was for roofing, foundation repair, vacuums, appliances, and plumbing – making each category a single exclusive sponsorship.

 Each advertiser was expected to put up a $500 credit to their business, and participants were given the chance to enter up to five times – once for every participating business.
 So, in total, one listener won a $2,500 credit to any of the participating stores.